SilentFlyBy/Global-AppMenu/README.md

 Description
 --------------
-**Warning:** This is a third-party applet, is not official.

-This applet integrates the Ubuntu Application Menu (Global Menu) support into the Cinnamon Desktop.
+This applet integrates the Ubuntu Application Menu (Global Menu) support into the Gnome Shell Desktop.

 It's used the same idea of the Gnome Shell extension made by rgcjonas: